Public transport in Ireland: Limerick

+Parts of north-east Limerick city are served by TFI Anseo, a demand-responsive bus service which commenced there on a trial basis (and in Killarney and Achill Island) during 2025.
+Instead of running along a fixed route, buses carry passengers to and from requested destinations within the service area booked via an app.

 Derry

 The Derry City area has a population of 110,000, with a greater hinterland of 350,000 is served by both rail and bus services provided by the public transport company Translink.
 There are 15 bus routes serving parts of the city.
 Which had the monopoly on the route due to licensing rights with the DVLNI.
 This service is now run by Foyle Metro.

 For the various surrounding towns and villages around the city, there are Ulsterbus services travelling into the city centre.

 The city is serviced by Waterside Station on the Belfast-Derry line which serves Belfast Grand Central and Belfast Lanyon Place, running via Coleraine (for the Coleraine-Portrush railway line to Portrush) and Antrim.
 The railway line was upgraded with a track relay and planned passing loops to be installed.

 Galway

 The city of Galway has a population of 85,000 and there are two companies providing bus services throughout the city – Bus Éireann and Galway City Direct.
 There are 16 bus routes serving the city and its suburbs altogether – Bus Éireann operates 11 routes, while Galway City Direct runs 5 routes.

 From 2008 on, Galway Suburban Rail will have one rail line connecting Galway and the satellite towns of Oranmore (5,000) and Athenry (3,000).